awslabs/aws-mysql-jdbc/README.md

 >
 > It is suggested to turn off Enhanced Failure Monitoring plugin, or to avoid using RDS Proxy endpoints when the plugin is active.

+## **Experimental** Enhanced Failure Monitoring Plugin v2

+> [!WARNING]
+> This plugin is experimental and users should test the plugin before using it in production environment.

+Enhanced Failure Monitoring Plugin v2 is an alternative implementation of enhanced failure monitoring, and it is functionally equal to the Enhanced Failure Monitoring Plugin described above.
+Both plugins share the same set of [configuration parameters](#enhanced-failure-monitoring-parameters).
+Enhanced Failure Monitoring Plugin v2 plugin is designed to be a drop-in replacement for the Enhanced Failure Monitoring Plugin.

+> [!NOTE]
+> Since these two plugins are separate plugins, users may decide to use them together with a single connection.
+While this should not  have any negative side effects, it is not recommended.
+It is recommended to use either the Enhanced Failure Monitoring Plugin, or the Enhanced Failure Monitoring Plugin v2 where it's needed.

+In order to use Enhanced Failure Monitoring Plugin v2, users should add `software.aws.rds.jdbc.mysql.shading.com.mysql.cj.jdbc.ha.plugins.efm2.NodeMonitoringConnectionPluginFactory` to `connectionPluginFactories`.

+Enhanced Failure Monitoring Plugin v2 is designed to address [some of the issues](https://github.com/awslabs/aws-mysql-jdbc/issues/412) that have been reported by multiple users.
+The following changes have been made:
+- Used weak pointers to ease garbage collection
+- Split monitoring logic into two separate threads to increase overall monitoring stability
+- Reviewed locks for monitoring context
+- Reviewed and redesigned stopping of idle monitoring threads
+- Reviewed and simplified monitoring logic

 ## AWS Secrets Manager Plugin

 The AWS JDBC Driver for MySQL supports usage of database credentials stored in the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) through the AWS Secrets Manager Plugin.
 This plugin is optional and can be enabled with the `connectionPluginFactories` parameter as seen in the [connection plugin manager parameters table](#connection-plugin-manager-parameters).
 When a user creates a new connection with this plugin enabled, the plugin will retrieve the secret and the connection will be created using those credentials.